ayeshaacheema/salon_booking_api/README.md

   "success": false,
   "data": null,
   "error": {
-    "message": "Email already in use"
+    "message": "Email already in use."
   }
 }
 ```